crcrawfo1/Analyzing_Recent_Recessions/README.md

-# The impact of the 2008 recession and the COVID recession on the industries
+# The Impact of the 2008 Recession and the COVID Recession on Five Industries

 ## Project Proposal
-As you know, all stocks are affected by the 2008 recession and the COVID recession.We decided to took a closer look at recessions to see how different industries and portfolios of stocks performed throughout these recessions.
-We analyzed by choosing 5 stocks from each industry.
+Given the tumultuous economic year we are closing out, we took a closer look at recessions to see how different industries and portfolios of stocks performed throughout these recessions.
+We compared 5 different portfolios of stocks comprised from 5 different industry verticals to see how they were impacted in both the 2008 recession and COVID recession.
+The analysis also included how the individual portfolios could have been weighted to beat the market.

+Our goal was to answer these questions:
-We have compared the 2008 recession and the recent COVID recession, try to find out how they performed both recessions various portfolios based in 5 different industries perform both prior to and during their respective economic downturns.
+Comparing the 2008 recession and the recent COVID recession, how did various portfolios based in 5 different industries perform both prior to and during their respective economic downturns?
+How did the industries perform in comparison to the market as a whole both prior to and during the recessions?
+What were the optimal portfolio weights prior to each recession to reduce downside risk?
-Also we determined the risk and volatility associated with each industry portfolio and how correlated were the industry portfolios to the S&P 500.
+Determine the risk and volatility associated with each industry portfolio and how correlated were the industry portfolios to the S&P 500?

+Date Ranges for Data Pulls:
+- Prior to 2008 (7/1/2005-7/1/2007)
+- During 2008 Recession (7/1/2007-7/1/2009)
+- Prior to COVID (11/1/2017-11/1/2019)
+- During COVID Recession (11/1/2019-11/1/2020)

+Industry Portfolios:
 - Entertainment: Imax Corporation, Disney, Netflix, Comcast, Sony
 - Fast Food: McDonald’s, Wendy’s, Yum!
 Brands Inc., Domino’s Pizza, Jack in the Box Inc.
 - Tech: Amazon, Apple, Microsoft, Google, Intel Corp.